 “F&M isn’t in a bubble, and it’s important that all students learn how to interact with our community and be good neighbors,” Haller said.
 “We want to be courteous of the people living in the neighborhoods around campus.”

-State Rep. Mike Sturla will speak to the Class of 2016 in the Alumni Sports & Fitness Center at 2:15 p.m.
-Aug.
-25 to kick off the community-service event before students head to their project locations.
+State Rep. Mike Sturla addressed the volunteers in the Alumni Sports & Fitness Center Aug.
+25 to kick off the community-service event before students headed to their project locations.